woocommerce/storefront/README.txt

 Privacy Policy for the Google Fonts API: https://developers.google.com/fonts/faq#what_does_using_the_google_fonts_api_mean_for_the_privacy_of_my_users

 == Changelog ==

+= 2.3.1 - 2018-05-10 =
+* Feature - Add support for GDPR features soon to be introduced in WordPress 4.9.6.
+* Tweak - Removed inline CSS cache; WordPress autoloads options by default, there's no advantage to caching the CSS.
+* Fix - Made changes to `icons.scss` to address an issue where Font Awesome icons were not being displayed correctly on some sites.
+* Fix - Apply clearfix to `.col-full` globally.

 = 2.3.0 - 2018-05-08 =
 * Feature - Sticky Add-To-Cart.